 Common sources of Listeria in humans and cats include:

-- Cats fed table scraps that are contaminated.
+In addition to raw and contaminated cat food, cats may ingest listeria from table food.
+Cats fed table scraps that are contaminated.
 Sources of human foods associated with Listeria include:

 - Raw vegetables (that have been contaminated from the soil from contaminated manure used to fertilize the soil) or deli-prepared salads.